 speaking in the church being wrong, has not the Scriptures to rest on.
-I speak not here of elders, or appointed teachers&#8212; their value or not.
-I speak merely of the one point, the wrong-ness of a layman speaking in the church as such.
+I speak not here of elders, or appointed teachers -- their value or not.
+I speak merely of the one point, the wrongness of a layman speaking in the church as such.
 If we are told of the danger arising from all teaching, I admit it at once.
-But we are warned against it, not by wrongness as regards office, or its effect merely on others; but as one of the things in which, as evil will come out, so the remedy is applied to the spirit from which it flows: &#8220;My brethren, be not many teachers, for so shall ye heap to yourselves greater condemnation.&#8221; But the warning still again shews, that there was no such restriction of office as is now supposed, for it would have been, &#8216;You have no business to teach at all, you are not ordained.&#8217; But, no; the correction was turned to *moral* profit, not to formal distinction of pre-eminent office.
+But we are warned against it, not by wrongness as regards office, or its effect merely on others; but as one of the things in which, as evil will come out, so the remedy is applied to the spirit from which it flows: "My brethren, be not many teachers, for so shall ye heap to yourselves greater condemnation".
+But the warning still again shews, that there was no such restriction of office as is now supposed, for it would have been, 'You have no business to teach at all, you are not ordained'.
+But, no; the correction was turned to moral profit, not to formal distinction of pre-eminent office.

-But it comes to be more important out of the church; because it precludes the testimony of the gospel by a vast number of persons, who may have faithfully borne it to others.
-Let us inquire the scriptural facts.
-In the first place, then, all the Christians preached&#8212;*went everywhere preaching the word;* @Acts 8: 4.
-Some critics have endeavoured to elude this plain passage by saying, that this is *speaking,* which a layman may do.
-The short answer is&#8212;it is not.
-It is &#8220;evangelising the word.&#8221; And we read elsewhere, that &#8220;the hand of the Lord was with them, and a great number believed and turned to the Lord.&#8221; Now, unless all the church were ordained&#8212;I think they *are,* to preach, as far as they have ability&#8212;here is the simplest case possible, the case in point.
-The first general preaching of the gospel which the Lord blessed beyond the walls of Jerusalem, was by laymen*;* or, however, it knew no such distinction.
+But it comes to be more important out of the church; because it precludes the testimony of the gospel by a vast number of persons, who may have faithfully borne it to others Let us inquire the scriptural facts.
+In the first place, then, all the Christians preached -- *went everywhere preaching the word*; @Acts 8: 4.
+Some critics have endeavoured to elude this plain passage by saying, that this is *speaking*, which a layman may do.
+The short answer is -- it is not.
+It is "evangelising the word".
+And we read elsewhere, that "the hand of the Lord was with them, and a great number believed and turned to the Lord".
+Now, unless all the church were ordained -- I think they are, to preach, as far as they have ability -- here is the simplest case possible, the case in point.
+The first general preaching of the gospel which the Lord blessed beyond the walls of Jerusalem, was by laymen; or, however, it knew no such distinction.
 It had not entered into their minds then, that they who knew the glory of Christ were not to speak of it, where and how God enabled them.
 And the hand of the Lord was with them.
-Paul preached without any other mission than seeing the glory of the Lord and His word&#8212;in a synagogue, too, and boasts of it.
-And he gives his reasons for Christians preaching elsewhere&#8212; &#8220;as it is written: I *believed,* and therefore have I spoken; we also believe and *therefore* speak.&#8221; Apollos preached; and when Paul would have sent him from Ephesus to Corinth, he would not go.
+Paul preached without any other mission than seeing the glory of the Lord and His word -- in a synagogue, too, and boasts of it.
+And he gives his reasons for Christians preaching elsewhere -- "as it is written: I *believed*, and therefore have I spoken; we also believe and *therefore* speak".
+Apollos preached; and when Paul would have sent him from Ephesus to Corinth, he would not go.
 Yet, so far from being ordained before beginning to preach, he knew only the baptism of John.
 And Aquila and Priscilla took him to them, and

 {135}